-Before developing a business application, there are many important decisions to make concerning the budget, resources, time, and other aspects.
-One of the first items on the manager’s to-do list is selecting an appropriate technology stack.
+Before developing a business application or website, there are many important decisions to make concerning the budget, resources, time, and other aspects.
+One of the first items on the manager’s to-do list is also selecting an appropriate technology stack.

-These days, software developers have a multitude of libraries, frameworks, programming languages, and other tools at their disposal to create applications of all kinds and levels of complexity.
+These days, software developers can use a multitude of libraries, frameworks, programming languages, and other tools to create applications of all kinds and levels of complexity.
 Some of those don’t pass the test of time and are soon forgotten.
 Others take off and remain super popular for many years.

 We want to help you make the right choice without getting into too many technical details.
-Below, we’ve listed the key points you need to consider when facing the Vue vs React dilemma.
-Of course, it’s all case-specific, but these considerations may serve as a basis for your ultimate decision.
+Below, we’ve listed the key points to consider when facing the Vue vs React dilemma.
+Of course, it’s all case-specific, but these considerations can serve as a basis for your ultimate decision.

 #1: Support and Documentation